coolbutuseless/oomph/README.md

 [![R-CMD-check](https://github.com/coolbutuseless/oomph/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/coolbutuseless/oomph/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`oomph` is a technical demonstration of using a hash for fast named lookups of data in lists and vectors.
+`oomph` is a packaged for fast named look-up of data in static lists and vectors.

-Internally this is just a hashmap in C which maps strings to integers.
-To R, this appears as a minimal perfect hash where each string maps to its index.
+Internally this uses a hash-map in C to map strings to integers.
+In R, this appears as a minimal perfect hash where each string maps to its index, and unknown strings return `NA`

-The hashed lookup can be **1000x** faster than R’s standard lookup method (depending on number of elements in original object and the number of elements to extract).
+The hashed look-up can be **1000x** faster than R’s standard look-up method (depending on number of elements in original object and the number of elements to extract).

-Next steps:

-- This would be much better with a dynamic hash which could be easily updated with new elements.
-Currently if even a single name was added/removed or changes, then the entire hash would need to be recalculated.
+## What’s in the box

+- `mph <- mph_init(s, size_factor)` initialise a hash with the given set
+  of strings
+  - Using a larger `size_factor` (than the default of `1`) decreases the number of hash collisions, and can make other operations faster at the cost or more memory being allocated.
+- `mph_match(s, mph)` find the indices of the strings `s` (equivalent to R’s `match()`)
+- `mph_subset(nms, x, mph)` extract named `elems` from vector/list
+  object `s` using the given hash object.

 ## Installation